A Comparison of Likelihood-Free Methods With and Without Summary Statistics: Full Data Approaches

 The inequality $\mathcal{E}_p(\mu,\nu)\ge0$ provides motivation for using this distance to measure the discrepancy between probability distributions of two separate samples of observations, and in this way is related to other nonparametric two-sample test statistics (such as the Cramer-von Mises statistic discussed later).
 The ability of the energy distance to reliably discriminate between two distributions has led \cite{Nguyen2020} to use the energy distance to compare $\y$ and $\zb$ in order to produce an ABC-based posterior for $\theta$.
-Since $\mathcal{E}_p(\mu,\nu)$ cannot be calculated directly, \cite{Nguyen2020} propose to replace the energy distance by the V-statistic estimator and thus set $\rho(\cdot,\cdot)=\widehat{\mathcal{E}}(\hat\mu,\hat\mu_\theta)$ in equation \eqref{eq:like_fd}.\footnote{We note that \cite{gretton2008kernel} have demonstrated that $\widehat{\mathcal{E}}(\hat\mu,\hat\mu_\theta)\rightarrow_p\mathcal{E}_p(\mu,\nu)$ as $n\rightarrow\infty$.}
+Since $\mathcal{E}_p(\mu,\nu)$ cannot be calculated directly, \cite{Nguyen2020} propose to replace the energy distance by the V-statistic estimator